-If you are going to Cuba for tourism, you almost certainly need a Cuba Tourist Card or Tourist Visa.
+If you go to Cuba for tourism, you almost certainly need a Cuba Tourist Card or Tourist Visa.
 But there is the green and the pink Tourist Visa, which one should you get?
 What if you are flying from the US?

 Almost everyone traveling to Cuba for tourism needs a Cuba Tourist Card (“Tarjeta del Turista”).
 The only countries exempt from the Cuba Tourist Card are Antigua and Barbuda, Barbados, Belarus, Benin, Bosnia, China, Dominica, Grenada, Macedonia, Malaysia, Montenegro, Mongolia, Namibia, Saint Kitts, Saint Lucia, Saint Vincent, Serbia, Singapore, and Vietnam.